Chaco War: Bolivian offensive

 In December 1932, Bolivia's war mobilization had concluded.
 In terms of weaponry and manpower, its army was ready to overpower the Paraguayans.
 General Hans Kundt, a former German officer who had fought on the Eastern Front of World War I, was called by Salamanca to lead the Bolivian counteroffensive.
 Kundt had served intermittently as military advisor to Bolivia since the beginning of the century and had established good relationships with officers of the Bolivian Army and the country's political elites.

 The Paraguayan Fortín Nanawa was chosen as the main target of the Bolivian offensive and was to be followed by the command centre at Isla Poí.
 Their capture would allow Bolivia to reach the Paraguay River and to endanger the Paraguayan city of Concepción.
-The capture of the fortines of Corrales, Toledo, and Fernández by the Bolivian Second Corps were also part of Kundt's offensive plan.
+The capture of the fortresses of Corrales, Toledo, and Fernández by the Bolivian Second Corps were also part of Kundt's offensive plan.

 In January 1933, the Bolivian First Corps began its attack on Fortín Nanawa.
 The stronghold was considered by the Paraguayans to be the backbone of their defenses.
 It had zig-zag trenches; kilometres of barbed wire; and many machine-gun nests, some of which were embedded in tree trunks.
 The Bolivian troops had stormed the nearby Paraguayan outpost of Mariscal López, which isolated Nanawa from the south.
 On 20 January 1933, Kundt, who personally commanded the Bolivian force, launched six to nine aircraft and 6,000 unhorsed cavalry supported by 12 Vickers machine guns.
 However, the Bolivians failed to capture the fort but formed a defensive amphitheater in front of it.
 The Second Corps managed to capture Fortín Corrales and Fortín Platanillos but failed to take Fortín Fernández and Fortín Toledo.
 After a siege that lasted from 26 February to 11 March 1933, the Second Corps aborted its attack on Fortín Toledo and withdrew to a defensive line, built 15 km from Fortín Corrales.